 Because my son was premature, I was advised not to take anything with fennugreek (it can make premature babies pass blood in their stool but is considered safe for term babies).
 This limited what I could personally take, but I found some great products.

-If your baby is term, here are some effective products to increase your supply:
+If your baby is at full term, here are some effective products to increase your supply:

 Or, if your child was premature or you’d like options without fennugreek: